 Math Graphing Activity for Kids!
 This beginner graphing activity teaches children how to use a graph in a delicious way – CANDY!
 Remarkably, my preschoolers did NOT eat theirs.
 Amazing!
 Of course, I told them not to but no one even sneaked any.
 What a good bunch of kiddos I have in my classroom…

-This blog contains affiliate links.♥
+This blog contains Amazon affiliate links.♥

 M&M Math & Graphing For Kids